This is a definitive guide about Initial Public Offering (IPO)

 conducting Due Diligence.
 This is an activity that requires attention and intensive work.
 Here every actor must do everything to make sure that the company is ready for IPO.

-For example, the lawyer must examine all the legal issues about the company.
+For example, the lawyer must examine all the legal issues of the company.

 On the other hand, the underwriter and issuer must conduct a thorough valuation to determine the share price.